benmut/WeatherAppDemo/README.md

   The update button in the App bar is used to manually update the weather information on the screen.
   The start button restarts the App.
 This is used after a location or network error.
   The exit button in the App bar closes the App.

-  # Improvement
-  - Accommodate devices with API level < 23
-  - A cleaner Architecture
-  - Using a DI library instead of manual DI
-  - Using good library library to connect to remote service
-  - Better Layout design

-  # Note
-  My first implementation used to have the weather information updated every time a new location is found and the update button was not needed.
-  This current implementation only updates information on the screen on the user click of the update button as required.